-In our programme, we teach you how to become a computational data scientist, i.e. a computer scientist specialised in the development of next-generation information systems.
+In our program, we teach you how to become a computational data scientist, i.e. a computer scientist specialized in the development of next-generation information systems.

-For your final thesis you will collaborate on research projects with major industries - such as IBM, Oracle, Siemens, and with leading research institutions, such as TU Wien, TU München and Politecnico di Milano.
+For your final thesis you will collaborate on research projects with major industries - such as IBM, Oracle, Siemens, and leading research institutions, such as TU Wien, TU München, and Politecnico di Milano.

 At a Glance